xoubaman/builder/README.md

 If instead you use a builder you will only need to update a single place -the builder- for each change in the constructor.

-Not mentioning the increase in readability and meaning provided by using something like `$marvin = RobotBuilder::marvin()`;

 ## License

 This library is licensed under MIT License.
 More details in `LICENSE` file.